ALBANY COUNTY HELDERBERG-HUDSON RAIL TRAIL:

 The Albany County Helderberg-Hudson Rail Trail follows the rail bed of the former Delaware & Hudson (D&H) Railroad between the Port of Albany and Voorheesville.
 For more information visit; MOHAWK HUDSON LAND CONSERVANCY & ALBANY COUNTY RAIL TRAIL .

 The paved Albany County Helderberg-Hudson Rail Trail crosses a bridge over Route 32 and travels west.
 You follow a high berm and pass through a rock cut at 0.5 miles.
 Normans Kill is along your left, along with a small waterfall.
 Travel underneath Route 9W and I-87.
 Here the trail has a slight uphill grade.
 Cross an old RR trestle bridge over Normans Kill at 1 mile.
 Cross a high berm over a culvert along this wooded open corridor.
 After 2.6 miles the trail levels out as you enter a residential corridor.
 Bridge over Elsmere Ave, followed by a second bridge over Delaware Ave at 3.2 miles.
 Bethlehem Veterans Memorial Park located here.
 Picnic tables and benches.
 Refreshments close by.
 Cross Adams St at 3.7 miles and travel underneath Cherry Ave at 4.7 miles.
-Come to the Kenwood Ave parking lot after 5.1 miles.
-Here the finished trail currently ends in Slingerlands.
+Come to the Kenwood Ave parking lot after 5.1 miles in Slingerlands.
 Up ahead on your left is the old RR Depot.

 CLICK HERE FOR MAP